MarioFigueiraP/ShinyAppSpatialModelFeedback/README.md

 <h2> 1.
 Data Simulation </h2>

-Since the objective is to model spatial data sets, a section is provided within the tool to simulate spatial data by controlling their constitutive parameters.
-It means that we can build a sptail data set with which we could test the performance of the spatial analysis.
-Therefore, here we build a geostatistical data set from the following model structure:
+Since the objective is to model spatial datasets, a section is provided within the tool to simulate spatial data by controlling their constitutive parameters.
+It means that we can build a spatial dataset with which we could test the performance of the spatial analysis.
+Therefore, here we build a geostatistical dataset from the following model structure:

 $$
 \begin{array}{c}
 y_i \sim f(y_i|\boldsymbol\theta),\\
-g(E(y_i)) = g(\mu_i) = \\beta_0 + \mathbf{X}_i\boldsymbol\beta + u_i.
+g(E(y_i)) = g(\mu_i) = \\beta_0 + f_X(x_i) + u_i.
 \end{array}
 $$